papalotis/ft-fsd-path-planning/README.md

 | Skidpad |
 | ![An animation demoing the path planning algorithm](media/skidpad_color.gif) | ![An animation demoing the path planning algorithm without color](media/skidpad_no_color.gif) |

-This repository contains the path planning algorithm developed by FaSTTUBe for the 2021/22 Formula Student season.
+## Updates

+### December 2023

+Further improvements were added in December 2023.
+The main focus was to make the Skidpad mission more robust.
+The algorithm now uses a different approach for the Skidpad mission, which is much simpler and does not rely on the color of the cones at all.

+### March 2023

  In March 2023, a further development of this algorithm was published.
 The new version has two main improvements:

 - The algorithm can now work without color.
 It can use cones for which the color is known and cones for which the color is unknown at the same time.
 - Performance improvements.
 The algorithm is faster, with the main focus of improvement being the cone sorting step.

-Further improvements were added in December 2023.
-The main focus was to make the Skidpad mission more robust.
-The algorithm now uses a different approach for the Skidpad mission, which is much simpler and does not rely on the color of the cones at all.
+## Introduction

+This repository contains the path planning algorithm developed by FaSTTUBe for the 2021/22 and 2022/23 Formula Student seasons.

 You can find an **interactive demo** of the algorithm <a href="https://papalotis-ft-fsd-path-planning-streamlit-main-63xmrt.streamlitapp.com/" target="_blank">here.</a>